Below are answers to some of the questions Ian (that’s me) gets asked most.

 As far as I know, they will not.
 The good people at Lucasfilm and Disney make the decisions about when and whether my books are turned into audiobooks.
-At this point, as far as I know, they have no plans to make audiobooks out of the William Shakespeare’s Star Wars prequel series.
+At this point, as far as I know, they have no plans to make audiobooks out of William Shakespeare’s Jedi the Last or the prequel series.

 Are there other Shakespearean adaptations you’ve considered?

 Definitely.
 I often get asked to write a Shakespearean version of The Lord of the Rings.
 Years ago, just after William Shakespeare’s Star Wars came out, I wrote to J.K.
 Rowling’s people and asked about writing William Shakespeare’s History of Hogwarts, a play written by Shakespeare (who was, obviously, a wizard) with Godric Gryffindor, Helga Hufflepuff, Rowena Ravenclaw, and Salazar Slytherin as the main characters.
 They very politely said no. 🙂 The adaptation I still dream of doing is William Shakespeare’s The Princess Bride, which I imagine would be a fun mix of the William Goldman book and the Rob Reiner film.
 Other thoughts along the way have includes Back to the Future, Star Trek, The Godfather, and Indiana Jones.
 I was even asked once, at a book event, to write Shakespeare’s My Little Pony.
 In reality, though many of these are very fun ideas, who knows what will actually happen?

 Are you available for public events, like readings or signings?